 2.5.
 Modified COSMIN standards

-The 5th standard for content validity, “recall period”, and “time interval”, the 2nd standard for reliability and measurement error, were ignored for the assessment of clinical photographs.
-The reliability criteria were used for both intra-rater and inter-rater reliability.
+The 5th standard for content validity, “recall period,” and “time interval,” the 2nd standard for reliability and measurement error, were ignored for the assessment of clinical photographs.
+The reliability criteria were used for both intrarater and inter-rater reliability.
 Professionals instead of patients were recognized as the subjects for a cognitive interview or pilot testing in the development of clinical OMIs.

 2.6.
 Additional sources used to evaluate the development and content validity of outcome measurement instruments